logo

 DelegateCash.png

 I would put the full steps in here, but the team has done a pretty good job at doing a walkthrough on their website.
-The flow is very much the same as in Warm for wallet delegation, but for Contract/NFT delegation, you'll need to dig up the contract of that asset/NFT using Etherscan (An Etherscan Basics tutorial will be linked here at a later date).
+The flow is very much the same as in Warm for wallet delegation, but for Contract/NFT delegation, you'll need to dig up the contract of that asset/NFT using Etherscan (see our article Etherscan Basics for more information).
 Simply follow the steps in the walkthrough and if you get lost, the site's documentation is actually pretty serviceable as well!
 Hooray!

 How_It_Looks_In_MM.png